Ruby on Rails - Installation

 This will automatically update your Rails installation.
 The next time you restart your application, it will pick up this latest version of Rails.
-While giving this command, make sure you are connected to the internet.
+While using this command, make sure you are connected to the internet.

-You can verify if everything is setup according to your requirements or not.
+You can verify if everything is set up according to your requirements or not.
 Use the following command to create a demo project.

 tp> rails new demo